MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/mya-for-admins.md

 ## You and your users are in charge

-* As the admin, you control the initial configuration of how users start using MyAnalytics.
+* As the admin, you control the initial configuration of how your users start using MyAnalytics.
 See [MyAnalytics setup](../setup/mya-setup-checklist.md) for details.
 * Users can opt in or out from the start.
 See [Can I opt out?](../use/dashboard-2.md#can-i-opt-out-of-myanalytics) for details.
-* Users can turn off email digests whenever they want.
+* Users can turn off email digests.
 See [Opt out of email digests](../use/email-digest-2.md#opt-out-of-email-digests) for details.
-* Users can turn the add-in off whenever they want.
+* Users can turn the add-in off.
 See [To disable the add-in](../setup/mya-disable-insights.md) for details.

 ## Data privacy